 Side roads will be raised to pavement level at their junctions with London Road, helping to give priority to pedestrians and cyclists.
 Traffic signals at major junctions will also be revamped to give cyclists a head-start and reduce conflict with traffic turning left.

 We have worked closely with input from local bus companies and user groups, city cycling groups and the family of cyclist Sam Boulton, who was tragically killed in an accident outside the railway station.
 We also asked for expert guidance from Brian Deegan, one of the main authors of Transport for London's cycling design standards.

 The £3.9m scheme is part of the wider Connecting Leicester programme, which is improving routes into and through the city centre and helping to make it more attractive to residents, visitors, businesses, investors and developers.

 Next phase of works

 During these works, there will be no left turn from Granville Road onto London Road.
 Instead, traffic will be diverted via the Mayfield Road roundabout.
 Some off-peak lane restrictions will be required.
-It is expected that works will last around four weeks.
+It is expected that works will last around several weeks.
 Pedestrian crossings will be maintained throughout the works.

-Construction of a new bus-only lane in front of the railway station will also get underway.
+Construction of a new bus-only lane in front of the railway station is also underway.
 Work will involve remodelling the large central reservation, which will be reduced to make space for the new camera-enforced bus lane and protected cycle path in front of the station.
 The existing bus stop and right-hand turn on the central reservation will be permanently removed.
 Pedestrian access will be maintained through the works area.